 We can offer advice in respect of potential dilapidations under an existing Lease when a company is being acquired or an existing Lease assigned.
 We also provide regular advice in respect of interim dilapidations which occur during a Lease.
 Whether you are a Landlord concerned over your Tenants lack of maintenance of your property or a Tenant who considers their Landlord is claiming unrealistic works, we can advise on the obligations under the Lease, what legal protection is in place and develop a strategy to agree a suitable outcome.

 Check out the individual areas below to learn more about how we can help you with your dilapidations requirements

-Whether our client is the Landlord or Tenant, we recommend that Dilapidations are considered well in advance of Lease end, to ensure the most favourable outcome on both sides.
-For Landlord’s, it is very useful to know the condition of the building well in advance of the end of the Lease and ensure the Tenant has been fully notified of the works required.
-Some landlords prefer the works to be implemented and by notifying the Tenant early, the works can then be monitored to ensure defects are not hidden and the quality of work is adequate.
-Other landlords may prefer a cash settlement and by raising Dilapidations early there is the option of negotiating an agreement with the Tenant.
+Whether our client is the Landlord or Tenant, we recommend that dilapidations are considered well in advance of Lease end, to ensure the most favourable outcome on both sides.
+For Landlords, it is very useful to know the condition of the building before the end of the Lease and ensure the Tenant has been fully notified of the works required.
+Some Landlords prefer the works to be implemented and by notifying the Tenant early, the works can then be monitored to ensure defects are not hidden and the quality of work is adequate.
+Other Landlords may prefer a cash settlement and by raising dilapidations early there is the option of negotiating an agreement with the Tenant.

 Our team of qualified professionals will ensure you will always receive the best advice from an experienced Dilapidations Surveyor.
 We work throughout the country, from London to Leeds and beyond.
 We also work with a broad range of businesses from SMEs through to national and international franchises.

-• Handled over 150 individual claims for Tenants, with 90% agreed before lease termination;
+- Handled over 150 claims for Tenants, with 90% agreed before Lease termination

-• Prepared and managed over 50 claims for Landlords, with 75% settled within three months.
+- Prepared and managed over 50 claims for Landlords, with 75% settled within 3 months.